marijnh/Eloquent-JavaScript/20_node.md

 {{index reuse, "Array.from function", "join method"}}

-The file `reverse.js` defines a library for reversing strings, which can be used both by this command-line tool and by other scripts that need direct access to a string-reversing function.
+The file `reverse.js` defines a library for reversing strings, which can be used both by this command line tool and by other scripts that need direct access to a string-reversing function.

 ```